The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 Ways to design a project

 There are many ways to design a project: 1.
-Top-down or hierarchical, which is the method we use the most in this course; 2.
+Top-down or hierarchical, which is the method we use the most in MINERVA; 2.
 Bottom-up, where ideas float around until they coalesce into a pattern; 3.
 "Characters" (or data) first; 4.
 General concept first.
 (Collage by C.A.
 Sowa.)

-In The Loom of Minerva, we emphasize a top-down methodology, where we start with a big idea that we decompose into smaller modules that can be moved around, replaced, or changed.
+A top-down methodology, where we start with a big idea that we decompose into smaller modules that can be moved around, replaced, or changed, is emphasized In the MINERVA System.
 But this is not the only way that a project can be created, and some scholars chafe at the suggestion that they need a central focus at all in the beginning, preferring to let the focus develop as the work progresses.
 There are many ways to get going, and, in fact, several of them have been integrated into the MINERVA System, where appropriate.
 Engineering projects, poems, and novels can all be worked on in different ways, by different creative minds or even by the same artists at different times.

 Here are some of the ways to design a project (with comparisons to literary forms), and the ways that we have used them in the MINERVA project: